TechPenguineer/Zeno-IDE-1/README.md

  Zeno is an open source IDE with a Language Protocol Server, customizable ui, plugins, plugin builders **(PRO FEATURE)** where you can write, and collaborate on code!

 ## What is an IDE?
 An ide is a integrated development environment.
 This is basically a file/text editor with other features!
+Our IDE is special because of the improved features from regular ones!

 ## Who is Zeno INC?
 Zeno INC. Founded in 2021 by developer Tech Penguineer And Pure Voidy, its a professional software development organization where developers come together to make life easier for other programmers.